hdinkel/ELM-CPIB-2017/merged/complete.md

 # Alternate Protocol 3: Searching the ELM database using REST API

-All of the data in ELM is available to download so that anyone can also run their analyses locally, on their own computer.
-In many cases it also is useful access data programatically, via an Application Programming Interface (API).
-ELM provies many features to query, search, filter and download data withouth having to use a browser.
+Many researchers are interested in large-scale analyses rather than information about individual protein sequences.
+To this end, individual queries to the ELM webserver with a single protein id at a time, are not practical.

+For this reason, as much information as possible is made available via a REST interface (\cite{Fielding_2002}).
+This allows the user to interact with the ELM database and ELM webserver via scriptable URL requests.
+Each request can easily be tested in the browser before it is being automated in a script.

 In this section we will explore the various ways in which data can downloaded both in using the browser as well as via the commandline.

 ## Necessary Resources